Occasionally, I get a call or an email from a client who is in a panic.

 The problem is your data is not in real-time.
 The number of impressions being shown and more importantly, the number of clicks for the day are not up to the minute.
 Your budget was used up an hour ago, but the data hasn’t caught up to that.

-One way to determine if this is the problem is to look if you’re getting often getting a warning that your campaign is Limited By Budget.
+One way to determine if budget is the problem is to look if you’re getting often getting a warning that your campaign is Limited By Budget.

 This means your budget is typically used up while your ads still have time to run.

 Next to the warning is a graphic with a graph on it.
 Click that and you’ll see what your daily budget should be.

 Obviously, the solution to this problem is to raise your budget.
 This is easier said than done.
 You might not have the budget to reach their suggested spend.

 Another option would be to shorten the period in which your ads run.
 Review when you get the most conversions and eliminate the times of the day when you don’t convert.

 This is basically the same problem.
 Budget.